 - Encrypt data as much as possible, especially data that’s transported on laptops, phones and other mobile devices.

 - Keep domain registrations and security records up to date and accurate.

 - Use Network Time Protocol to keep clocks throughout a network well synchronized.
 Accurate timing is especially helpful in tracing security events.

 - Require two-step or multi-factor authentication for someone to, for example, log into a special site.
 Just asking for a person’s name and password to access information is no longer enough.
 Also require, for example, a code number that can be sent to an approved mobile device.
 Enhancing physical security might require biometric proof such as a fingerprint, iris features or voice pattern.

-“We’ve got a lot expensive assets that we’re try into to protect, along with people,” says Conrad Carson, supervisor of operations engineering at SDN.
+“We’ve got a lot of expensive assets that we’re trying into to protect, along with people,” says Conrad Carson, supervisor of operations engineering at SDN.
 “The whole premise is to control your space and who’s here when, and track their actions.”

 SDN, like many companies, requires all employees to wear identification badges, which double as keys that can be programmed to provide or deny access to specified areas in an office or plant.
 In secure locations, people are likely to be on camera, too.

 Video surveillance and alarm systems have become standard features to enhance security in many commercial settings.
 Less common, but also valuable, are services such Remote Network Monitoring, which SDN provides to keep watch on clients’ networks 24 hours a day, every day of the year.